 - The place of conflict and warfare in religious states such as historical Tibet.

-Martin Mills is a long term member of the Scottish Parliament's Cross-Party Groups on Tibet and Cross-Party Group on China, and the Westminster All-Parliamentary Group on Tibet.
-In his advisory role for these groups, he has authored and co-authored parliamentary briefing papers on public protest, human rights, religious regulation, political sovereignty and international law (see Publications).
+As Director of the Scottish Centre for Himalayan Research, Dr Mills is Secretary of the Scottish Parliament's Cross-Party Group on Tibet, and a member of the Cross-Party Group on China and the Westminster All-Parliamentary Group on Tibet.
+In his advisory role for these groups, he has authored and co-authored parliamentary briefing papers on public protest, human rights, religious regulation, political sovereignty and international law and environmental change on the Tibetan Plateau (see Publications).
+He is also Chairman of the Aberdeen Chinese Studies Group.

 Research Supervision Areas